dschultz0/pysfn/README.md

 In addition, the use of jsonpath operations limits how these values can be assigned to the payload object.
 As a result it's common to follow each processing step with a Pass stage to restructure the results into the payload appropriately.
-The alternative is to make each processing stage take on this responsibility within the processing flow; this works, but forces a very tight connection between the SFN definition and the Lambda or other code, and removes the ability to flexibly use that component in a different context.
+The alternative is to make each processing stage take on this responsibility within the processing flow.
+This works, but forces a very tight connection between the SFN definition and the Lambda or other code, and removes the ability to flexibly use that component in a different context.

 # A new approach